Introduction to The Color Purple

 i.
 Plus What about the scandal his wife cause when somebody kill her?
 And what about all this stuff he hear bout Shug Avery?
 What bout that?
 I ast our new mammy bout Shug Avery.
 What it is?
 I ast.
 She don’t know but she say she gon fine out. (p.
 13)

 ii.
 What about all them funny voices you hear singing in church?
 Shug

 say.
 What about all them sounds that sound good but they not the sounds you thought folks could make?
 What bout that?
 Then she start moaning.
 Sound like death approaching, angels can’t prevent it. (p.
 108)

 This example shows the use of rhetorical questions posed but different characters not to elicit answers but to stress upon the underlined idea.

-- Setting: The setting of the novel, The Color Purple, is a small village in Western African and a rural area of Georgia in the United States.
+- Setting: The setting of The Color Purple is a small village in Western African and a rural area of Georgia in the United States.

-- Simile: The novel shows good use of various similes such as;
+- Simile: The novel shows a good use of various similes as given in the below examples,

 i.
 But she’ll make the better wife.
 She ain’t smart either, and I’ll just be fair, you have to watch her or she’ll give away everything you own.
 But she can work like a man. (p.
 8).